Owen Miller Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.

-- The Cubs have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Cubs have the 11th-ranked team ERA among all league pitching staffs (4.01).

-- Cubs pitchers combine to allow 80 home runs (one per game), the fewest in the league.
+- Cubs pitchers combine to give up 80 home runs (one per game), the least in the league.

-- Hendricks makes the start for the Cubs, his eighth of the season.
-He is 3-3 with a 3.02 ERA and 22 strikeouts in 41 2/3 innings pitched.
+- The Cubs are sending Steele (9-2) to the mound for his 16th start of the season as he aims for his 10th win.
+He is 9-2 with a 2.43 ERA and 76 strikeouts in 85 1/3 innings pitched.

-- The right-hander's last time out was on Friday against the Philadelphia Phillies, when he threw seven innings, surrendering three earned runs while allowing six hits.
+- His most recent appearance came on Friday against the Cleveland Guardians, when the left-hander tossed 6 1/3 scoreless innings while allowing three hits.

-- The 33-year-old has amassed a 3.02 ERA and 4.8 strikeouts per nine innings in seven games this season, while giving up a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.